-The concept of Dumpster Diving can be explained with the famous saying: “One man’s trash is another’s treasure.”
+The concept of Dumpster Diving can be explained by the famous saying: “One man’s trash is another’s treasure.”

 That means that what you and your company consider useless could be of great value to a criminal.
 But today we’ll talk about how hackers can apply this to access your digital assets.